Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re looking for an easy side hustle, consider becoming a copywriter and looking for online writing jobs.
-This is an extremely simple money-making method that almost anyone can have a go at.
-It is also highly adaptable to fit around your lifestyle, expertise, and more.
+This is a straightforward money-making method that almost anyone can have a go at.
+It is also highly adaptable to fit your lifestyle, expertise, and more.

 You could have your first payment in your account by tonight!

 I should know: I’ve been working as a copywriter for the past 10 years with no signs of slowing down!

 Copywriting is one of the easiest online jobs to get started with, too.
 So, read on if you’d like to learn the craft and start finding online writing jobs right away.
 You could have your first payment in your account by tonight!

 What does an online copywriter do?

 If you market yourself for content writer jobs, you’ll get hired to write a larger proportion of blog posts and articles.
-If you market yourself for copywriter jobs you’ll write emails, sales pages, site content, and the like.
+If you market yourself for copywriter jobs, you’ll write emails, sales pages, site content, and the like.
 That said, you will probably get a combination of both these types of online writing jobs regardless of how you list yourself.
-Being willing to tackle any kind of job is an important way to ensure your success as a writer.
+Being willing to tackle any job is an important way to ensure your success as a writer.